tourlbr/ts-assessment/README.md

 `src/document.jpg`: Below you can find the document we are processing.
 The annotations in the Input payload are highlighted with a color and bounding box.
 ![image info](./src/document.jpg)

+### Bonus points
+Do you want to make a good impression?
+Do you still have some time?
+There are some bonus points to achieve!
+It won't take long, I promise!
+* `src/todo.ts` Create a validation function that validates your output json.
+Hint: You can do this via yup, see: https://github.com/jquense/yup.
+* `src/todo.spec.ts`  Cover your validation function with tests.

 ## Next steps
 Soon there will be a verbal technically assessment.
 During this assessment, we will iterate over your solution.
 Don't stress if your solution isn't perfect yet.
 The idea of this exercise is to check your reasoning.

+Make sure you have committed your solution to the `master` branch (on your private repository).
+Don't forget to push :)

+<h4>Good luck and see you soon!</h4>